Qovery/documentation/website/guides/tutorial/kubernetes-observability-and-monitoring-with-datadog.md

 import Assumptions from '@site/src/components/Assumptions';
 import Jump from '@site/src/components/Jump';

 While Qovery will soon provide basic metrics on apps resources usage, you might need a more advanced view on what happens on your infrastructure.
-There are many solutions on the market, one of them being DataDog.
+There are many solutions on the market, one of them being Datadog.
-DataDog is one of the leading platforms for monitoring and observability, and it's pretty easy to integrate it with Qovery.
+Datadog is one of the leading platforms for monitoring and observability, and it's pretty easy to integrate it with Qovery.

 <Assumptions name="guide">